-- At GoldSpring, we do several program assessments every year and clients have shared their experiences about organizational alignment.
+At GoldSpring, we do several program assessments every year and clients have shared their experiences about organizational alignment.
 Understanding your organization and aligning with it will help you take the program to the next level with some confidence for success.
 For example, defining if your company is cost cutting, growing globally, and/or is in a steady state can assist you in the design of the program and next steps.
 Establish the travel program’s current state so you can compare to it in the future.
 For example, know the satisfaction level of your travelers with the program by doing a traveler satisfaction survey.
 A survey can help you quickly identify the greatest areas of improvement based on your travelers' experiences.

-- Low Hanging Fruit: Early success in the process can help establish your credibility with leadership!
+Early success in the process can help establish your credibility with leadership.
 Can you focus on a quick success from the survey you did during the assessment phase?
 Another idea is to do a corporate card request for proposal (RFP) or renegotiation.
 You might be surprised by the savings this can yield.
 Or negotiate with a frequently used hotel.
 These are great ways to build internal capital and gain supporters of the program.

-- Tackling Complex Categories: Once you’ve finished the assessment, had a few early successes and determined the metrics, you are ready to consider the more complex categories of TMC, airlines, and hotels.
-Besides giving you the current state, the assessment should help answer questions about where to spend immediate to mid-term resources in the program.
+Once you’ve finished the assessment, had a few early successes and determined the metrics, you are ready to consider the more complex categories of TMC, airlines, and hotels.
+Besides giving you the current state, the assessment should help answer questions about where to spend immediately to mid-term resources in the program.